cmu-phil/tetrad-fx/README.md

 dialog.
 Also, if other components depend on it, the other components shoudl be deelted along with it--again with a stern warning.
 Similarly, if a search has taken a particularly long time to run, the result should not be deleted withut a warning.
-Basically, anything the user has "mixed their labot with" should not be deleted without a fight.
+Basically, anything the user has "mixed their labor with" should not be deleted without a fight.

 1. We plan to turn these and other comments into a ReadTheDocs.